-At times we see artists who stand out as having crafted a unique place for themselves within the genre.
-Chris Cleverley has emerged as a writer, performer and character who defies comparison, delivering a unique re-sculpting of 21st Century Alt-folk is characterised as much by his challenging songwriting as his blistering fingerstyle guitar technique.
-A true enigma of the UK Folk Scene; at times mysterious and gentle, at others candid and revealing.
-With soothing delicacy and ferocious vigour in equal measures, Chris is a performer of great dynamics and pronounced contrasts.
+At times we see artists who have crafted a unique place for themselves within the genre.
+Chris Cleverley has emerged as a songwriter, performer and character who defies comparison.
+His innovative brand of 21st Century Alt-folk is characterised as much by his challenging songwriting as his blistering fingerstyle guitar technique.
+A true enigma of the UK Folk Scene, Chris is at times mysterious and gentle, at others candid and revealing.
+With soothing delicacy and ferocious vigour in equal measures, we see a performer of great dynamics and pronounced contrasts.

-Chris’ critically acclaimed debut album ‘Apparitions’ sailed into The Telegraph’s top 70 folk albums of 2015, while the leading publications of the national music press such as Acoustic Magazine, fRoots, R2, Maverick and Folk Radio UK encouraged readers to keep a close eye.
+Chris’ critically acclaimed debut album ‘Apparitions’ sailed into The Telegraph’s top 70 folk albums of 2015, while the leading publications of the national music press such as Acoustic Magazine, fRoots and Folk Radio UK encouraged readers to keep a close eye.
 Since winning Bristol Folk Festival’s 2014 ‘Isambard Folk Award’, Chris’ national presence has grown exponentially, gracing BBC radio airwaves and the stages of top UK folk festivals.
 Several years of relentless UK and Continental touring have cemented Chris’ reputation as a much-loved lived performer.

-Chris can be seen touring the UK Folk Clubs, Arts Centres and Concert Venues with his dynamic solo live sound as well as part of a high profile songwriting project, The Company of Players, which includes such rising stars of the national scene as BBC Radio 2 Folk Award winner Sam Kelly, Kelly Oliver, Kim Lowings, Said The Maiden, Lukas Drinkwater, Daria Kulesh and Minnie Birch.
+Chris can be seen touring the UK Folk Clubs, Arts Centres and Concert Venues with his dynamic solo live sound as well as part of high profile songwriting project, The Company of Players, alongside numerous rising stars of the UK Folk Scene.